Breaking of a floating particle raft by water waves: Breaking of a floating particle raft

 \section{Breaking of a floating particle raft}

 Motivated by the aforementioned observations, in this section, we aim to describe the initial breaking and failure of a floating particle raft subjected to waves with a wavelength much larger than the raft's thickness.
-As previously seen, the raft does not significantly modify the wave propagation, and in the first approximation, the deformation of the free-surface due to the wave is applied to the raft, which behaves as a thin elastic plate.
-The appearance of straight cracks in the fragments suggests that the raft can be considered as a brittle material, undergoing irreversible breaking after linear elastic deformation.
+As previously seen, the raft does not significantly modify the wave propagation, and in the first approximation, the deformation of the free-surface due to the wave is applied to the raft{.
+In this section, we make another important assumption: we consider the particle rafts as a thin homogeneous elastic plate with a three-dimensional Young's Modulus, although the raft is a monolayer of granular particles.
+This approach has been used to model the buckling and the wrinkling of particle raft for a large range of particle size and shape~\cite{Vella2004,protiere2023particle}, as well as to describe the propagation of hydro-elastic waves on particle-laden interfaces~\cite{Planchette2012}.
+In our experiments, the} appearance of straight cracks in the fragments suggests that the raft can be considered as a brittle material, undergoing irreversible breaking after linear elastic deformation.
 For this quasi-2D plate under weak deformation, the in-plane stress resulting from the deformation can induce either Opening fracture mode (Mode I) when the tensile stress is normal to the crack or Sliding fracture mode (Mode II - also know as Shearing Mode) when the shear stress acts parallel to the crack.
 The tearing mode (Mode III) is not considered since stresses perpendicular to the raft are not relevant.